 But after the initial burst is when you’ll get to the really good stuff!
 Start with a 10 minute time limit, and keep writing for the full time you've set aside, even if you repeat yourself.
 It will help you get into the habit of writing, and you might be surprised what comes up for you!

 Once you finish writing, close your eyes and sit with it for a moment.
 If you wrote about a pain that you need to release, it’s great to visualize it leaving your body.
 If you wrote about a your desires or vision for the future, visualise them to help bring them into your life.

 And if you feel yourself questioning what you wrote or looking for answers, remind yourself that if the answers haven't come yet, today is just not the day.

-And if you want to learn more about cementing your own powerful journalling practice, I'd love to see you at my next workshop on 24th September at Palm Beach on the Gold Coast.
+And if you want to learn more about cementing your own powerful journalling practice, I'd love to have you join me at a future workshop.
+You can keep an eye on the workshops I'm running here.